 A good quality desk or chest of drawers may have dust panels or thin sheets of wood between the drawers in the body of the piece.
 This not only makes them stronger structurally, but it keeps dust away from clothing or papers.

-Back panels that face the wall are the generally attached with screws to help ensure lateral stability.
+Back panels that face the wall are generally attached with screws to help ensure lateral stability.
 Backs and unexposed parts should be sanded smooth and well fitted.
-This is an important feature -- only well-constructed furniture has these details.
+This is an important feature, as only well-constructed furniture has these details.

 Drawers should fit well and have glides to allow you to effortlessly move a drawer in and out of its station.
 They should also have stops to prevent a drawer from being pulled out or falling.
 Glides in office furniture such as desks, file cabinets, and computer armoires are important to the functionality of the piece.
 Doors should close neatly and be flush with the cabinet front, and the hardware should be of good quality.
 Test for sturdiness by trying to rock or jostle the piece.
 It shouldn't squeak, twist or wobble.
 Check to make sure it's level with the floor.